-Warehouse Epoxy Flooring & Warehouse Floor Coatings in BC
+Warehouse Epoxy Flooring Vancouver BC

-Priority One Epoxy Flooring installs warehouse epoxy flooring and warehouse floor coatings for distribution centres, storage facilities, racking aisles, staging areas, dispatch zones, and loading dock approaches across British Columbia, with core service throughout Metro Vancouver and the Lower Mainland.
+Priority One Epoxy Flooring installs warehouse epoxy flooring in Vancouver BC, Metro Vancouver, the Lower Mainland and larger warehouse facilities across British Columbia.
+Our warehouse floor coatings are built for forklift traffic, pallet jacks, racking aisles, staging areas, dispatch zones, storage facilities, distribution centres and loading dock approaches.

 - Rolling-load traffic